 The following activities are authorized activities on all lands under this rule:

-- Hunting, fishing, trapping, target shooting at designated shooting ranges, and associated activities in accordance with all applicable Vermont Fish & Wildlife laws and regulations;
+- Hunting, fishing, trapping, target shooting at designated shooting ranges,

 - Fish and wildlife viewing and photography;